The idea of the "welfare state" means different things in different countries.

 In practice, the US is pluralistic, rather than liberal.
 There are significant departures from the residual model - e.g. state schooling, social insurance, or services for military personnel, veterans and their families, which together provide for more than 72 million people.
 In addition to federal and state activity, there are extensive private, mutualist and corporate interests in welfare provision.
 The resulting systems are complex: the guiding principle is less one of consistent individualism than what Klass has called "decentralised social altruism".
 Diversity and complexity come at a price, and despite - or perhaps because of - political hostility to welfare provision, the US system is also unusually expensive.

 The provision of social protection in China is a mix of incomplete systems: they include social assistance, partial social insurance and welfare services.
 Social insurance varies by occupation and location.
-Social assistance offers a Minimum Subsistence Guarantee, but despite its extension to rural areas there are still gaps.
+Social assistance offers a Minimum Livelihood Guarantee (dibao).
+In principle, dibao extends throughout urban China, but in practice its operation and administration vary locally.
+There has been some extension to rural areas, but there are still gaps.
 The provision of welfare is localised and often inconsistent and liable to subversion through mismanagement, corruption or simply being ignored.

 "There is not one welfare state", Ringen and Ngok argue, "but many and radically different ones".
 In South East Asia there are several states which have been described as 'developmental', giving priority to economic development through strong state intervention.
 In the authors' view, China does not fit the pattern well.
 Social protection has been introduced unevenly and late; there is no consistent pattern; the pattern of development has been restricted and conservative, rather than being taken as an instrumental aspect of development.
 They describe the system as fragmented, "limited and defensive in both ambition and practice."